andreaferretti/rosencrantz/README.md

 * `scope` is a template that creates a local scope.
 It us useful when one needs to define a few variables to write a little logic inline before returning an actual handler.
+* `makeHandler` is a macro that removes some boilerplate in writing a custom handler.
+It accepts the body of a handler, and surrounds it with the proper function declaration, etc.

 An example of usage of `scope` is the following: